UPPMAX/R-python-julia-matlab-HPC/docs/r/isolatedR.rst

 The general workflow when working with ``renv`` is:

-    1. Call ``renv::init()``
-       to initialize a new project-local environment with a private R library,
+    1. Call ``renv::init()`` from inside ``R`` to initialize a new project-local environment with a private R library,

-    2. Work
-       in the project as normal, installing and removing new R packages as they are needed in the project,
+    2. Work in the project as normal, installing and removing new R packages as they are needed in the project,

-    3. Call ``renv::snapshot()``
-       to save the state of the project library to the lockfile (called ``renv.lock``),
+    3. Call ``renv::snapshot()`` to save the state of the project library to the lockfile (called ``renv.lock``),

-    4. Continue working
-       on your project, installing and updating R packages as needed.
+    4. Continue working on your project, installing and updating R packages as needed.

-    5. Call ``renv::snapshot()``
-       again to save the state of your project library if your attempts to update R packages were successful, or call ``renv::restore()`` to revert to the previous state as encoded in the lockfile if your attempts to update packages introduced some new problems.
+    5. Call ``renv::snapshot()`` again to save the state of your project library if your attempts to update R packages were successful, or call ``renv::restore()`` to revert to the previous state as encoded in the lockfile if your attempts to update packages introduced some new problems.

 The ``renv::init()`` function attempts to ensure the newly-created project library includes all R packages currently used by the project.
 It does this by crawling R files within the project for dependencies with the ``renv::dependencies()`` function.
 The discovered packages are then installed into the project library with the ``renv::hydrate()`` function, which will also attempt to save time by copying packages from your user library (rather than reinstalling from CRAN) as appropriate.

 Calling ``renv::init()`` will also write out the infrastructure necessary to automatically load and use the private library for new R sessions launched from the project root directory.
 This is accomplished by creating (or amending) a project-local ``.Rprofile`` with the necessary code to load the project when the R session is started.

 If you’d like to initialize a project without attempting dependency discovery and installation – that is, you’d prefer to manually install the packages your project requires on your own – you can use ``renv::init(bare = TRUE)`` to initialize a project with an empty project library.

 Example - Installing ``knitr``
 ********************************

 .. type-along::

-   - First create a project under the course project directory and cd to it
+   - First create a project under the course project directory (Kebnekaise and Rackham) or in your home directory (Cosmos) and cd to it

    .. tabs::